JavaFXpert/quantum-music-playground/README.md

-On the right side of the previous image are quantum operations that may be placed on the quantum circuit, which is on the left side of the image.
+On the right side of the quantum circuit are quantum operations that may be placed on the quantum circuit, which is on the left side of the image.
 For the kick drum part, we're using a couple of **H** gates on the wires labeled **q2** and **q3**.
 The result is that the **Bass Drum** will play a [four on the floor](https://en.wikipedia.org/wiki/Four_on_the_floor_(music)) drum pattern shown in the sequence grid below.
-If we consider each step in the sequence a [sixteenth note](https://en.wikipedia.org/wiki/Sixteenth_note) in [4/4 time](https://en.wikipedia.org/wiki/Time_signature#Characteristics), then the horizontal axis of the sequence grid represents one measure, and the **Bass Drum** will play on each of the four beats of the measure.
+This sequence grid represents one measure in [4/4 time](https://en.wikipedia.org/wiki/Time_signature#Characteristics), and each column represents a [sixteenth note](https://en.wikipedia.org/wiki/Sixteenth_note).
+As you can see, the bass drum is playing on each of the four beats in the measure.

 <img src="./images/statevector_musical_representation.png" alt="Quantum Music Playground screenshot" width=60%/>